boylea/devops-talk/practicioners-devops.md

 * Owning observability
 * Owning the deployment

 ^ I've divided the talk into three main themes.

+^ ...themes...

-These really they aren't clean distinctions and contain a ton of overlap.
+^ These really they aren't clean distinctions and contain a ton of overlap.
 It's kinda the point in fact, that we're blurring the lines between writing and deploying software.
 However, I've hopefully grouped concepts in a way to make discussion a little more clear.
-I'll also point out that I'm barely going to be able to scratch the surface with just 30 minutes for such a broad topic, but hopefully

 ___